 The age of consent for gay men is the same as for heterosexual couples, sixteen.
 If a woman has sex with a girl under sixteen she can be prosecuted, under different laws.

-Any sexual contact risks transmitting or catching HIV infection and other Sexually Transmitted Infections (STIs).
+Any sexual contact risks transmitting or catching a Sexually Transmitted Infections (STIs).
 Find out more about Sexual Health, or visit Sexual Health and Contraception Oxfordshire for advice, support and clinic information.

 My experience: coping with isolation

 Being gay can be quite isolating.
 I don't live in a big cosmopolitan city, I didn't know anyone else who was, or thought they were gay.
 Realising there are groups of young gay people, for young gay people, feels really good.
 You know you're not alone.
 You know you're going through what they're going through.
 You know all you have to do is pop along one day and meet them all in total confidentiality, whether you're out or not.
 I found it really helped.
 Just making new friends, meeting new people, and, better than that, it meant I could start being me and doing things I'd always wanted to.
 It gave me a safe place to go just 'be' gay, however ridiculous that sounds - Anon, Way Out (LGBT Youth Group)

 My friend has come out - what can I do to support them?

 When a friend comes out to you as LGBTQ+, you might have lots of feelings.
 You might feel shocked, confused, or even angry that you didn't know sooner!
 But your feelings are something for you to deal with.
 What your friend needs is for you to listen, support, understand and be happy for them.
 It's fine to ask questions, but respect it when they don't want to answer.
 Everyone's journey is different!